Volunteering in the Greater Kruger Area

 This is your chance to experience the hype of this world-famous wildlife hotspot.

 Kruger Volunteer Projects

 Make a difference to South Africa’s big 5 volunteer project.
-Work to preserve the conservation for future generations.
+Work towards wildlife conservation and ensuring future generations can still enjoy South Africa’s wildlife for future generations.

 Location: Kruger National Park